romanchyla/nodemcu-firmware/docs/en/ota.md

 ESP8266 chip has 64KiB of memory for the main application.
 96KiB RAM for user application.
 ESP32 has 520KiB RAM memory.

-  - Q: RAM is not ROM; where does the ROM fit in this picture?
-What's its function?

 ### Booting starting